YashChowdhary34/datkan/README.md

 ### Introduction

-DatKan is a privacy-focused open-source analytics platform that creates personas and provides comprehensive analytics without compromising user privacy or violating data protection regulations.
+DatKan is a privacy-focused open-source analytics platform that gives access to AI Agents, creates personas and provides comprehensive analytics without compromising user privacy or violating data protection regulations.

 ### Scope